Skip to main contentSkip to search

 Frequently Asked Questions

-Request an IPRC (Identification, Placement, and Review Committee) meeting with your school principal.
-Bring documentation including your child's autism diagnosis.
+Ask the principal in writing for an Identification, Placement, and Review Committee meeting.
+Bring your child's diagnosis and reports.
 The school must develop an IEP within 30 days of identification.

 Verified References & Sources